 Providing value to customers is tough in any industry.
 Companies, in whatever business they may be, must constantly aim to be better at understanding what their customers want and need to achieve customers value.
 They must keep engaging and communicating with their customers to satiate the promises they fostered for them.

 For companies, targeting the customers is just the beginning, which means effort should not stop there.
 In order to expand profitability, companies need to continuously embrace these customers so they can serve as loyal advocates who, in the future, can act as references to fill the top of the funnel.
 This shows how relevant it is to keep your customers’ value, especially in these challenging situations.
-For some, providing value is plainly giving everything you got as a business to your customers; however for Dr. Deva Rangarajan, Associate Professor of Marketing and Director of the Center for Professional Selling at Ball State University, value should be balanced.
+For some, providing value is plainly giving everything you got as a business to your customers; however, for Dr. Deva Rangarajan, Associate Professor of Marketing and Director of the Center for Professional Selling at Ball State University, the value should be balanced.

 Providing value to customers surely holds awesome possibilities, and companies that give amazing value to every customer have visible advantages over the others.
 Without customers, there is no business, no company, and no job.
 If a company knows how to put value on its customers, we can confidently say these customers will have a good reason to come back.

 Defining the Value